krprzenioslo/Hystrixwiki2/Configuration.md

 #### metrics.rollingPercentile.timeInMilliseconds

-Duration of rolling window in milliseconds that execution times are kept for to allow percentile calculations.
+This property sets the duration of the rolling window in which execution times are kept to allow for percentile calculations, in milliseconds.

-The window is broken into buckets and "roll" by those increments.
+The window is divided into buckets and &ldquo;rolls&rdquo; by those increments.

-_Default Value:_ 60000
+_Default Value:_ `60000`
-_Default Property:_ hystrix.command.default.metrics.rollingPercentile.timeInMilliseconds
+_Default Property:_ `hystrix.command.default.metrics.rollingPercentile.timeInMilliseconds`
-_Instance Property:_ hystrix.command.[HystrixCommandKey].metrics.rollingPercentile.timeInMilliseconds
+_Instance Property:_ `hystrix.command.`[HystrixCommandKey]`.metrics.rollingPercentile.timeInMilliseconds`
 _How to Set Instance Default:_

 ```java